Mick Brown (angler)

-Michael Brown AKA Mick (born 1946 in Birmingham, England) is a British angler who co-hosts several fishing programs with Matt Hayes on Discovery Real Time (channel).
+Michael Brown (born 1946) is a British angler who co-hosts several fishing programs with Matt Hayes on Discovery Real Time (channel).
 He has starred in over 80 programs.
 He is best known for his love of targeting predator fish, especially pike.

 Brown has released many books on predator fishing and even has his own signature line of fishing rods.

 He was born in Birmingham and lived with his parents, two brothers and a sister in the Acocks Green area of the city.
 He worked as an engineer at Lucas before making his break to be a professional angler in the 1980s.
 Now married to Jan, he is a father to Daniel, Nicola, Rhiannon, and Kay and has several grandchildren.

 Brown is mainly known for accompanying Matt Hayes in programmes such as: